VanessaEvo/SQL-Tester/README.md

-## This is just a project to pass the time, and I have no plans to maintain it any longer.
+## This is just a project to fill my time, and I have no plans to maintain it any longer.
 If you'd like to improve this tool, please submit a Pull Request.

 # SQL Injection Testing Tool